batopa/relocate-svn/README.md

 		$ cd local-svn-folder
 		$ ./relocate.sh -e dir1,dir2,dir3 . http://www.example.com/svn-repo/trunk

-		in this case the possible UUID change will not be done in local-sv-folder/dir1, local-sv-folder/dir2, local-sv-folder/dir3
+		in this case the possible UUID change will not be done in:
+		* local-sv-folder/dir1
+		* local-sv-folder/dir2
+		* local-sv-folder/dir3